genc-murat/relay/README.md

 ## 🧠 AI-Powered Optimization

+**Note**: AI features are now available in the separate `Relay.Core.AI` NuGet package.
+Install it with `dotnet add package Relay.Core.AI`.

+> **Breaking Change**: As of this version, AI optimization features have been moved to the `Relay.Core.AI` package.
+If you were using AI features, update your dependencies accordingly.

-Relay includes an advanced AI optimization engine that continuously learns from your application's performance patterns:
+The Relay.Core.AI package includes an advanced AI optimization engine that continuously learns from your application's performance patterns:

 ### **Machine Learning Models**
 - **Linear Regression**: Predicts throughput based on system metrics